sparkon7/circuitpython-curriculum/1/readme.md

 - Computer Graphics: creating graphs and visuals

 # Writing Python Code
+Python is an "interpreted" language.
+The Python interpreter reads and executes your code line-by-line.
+The easiest way to run Python code is by writing it in a `.py` file, such as `program.py`, and running it with the shell command `python program.py`

 ## Declaring Variables
 Python is an "untyped" language, meaning you do not need to declare types of variables.